elinlyze/md2dom/README.md

 ## Community and Collaboration
 **md2dom** is open source because the web should stay open.
 You’re invited to fork it, modify it, or integrate its logic into your own tools.
 Contributions, issues, and discussion are always welcome — improvements grow best in the open.
 [Source Code](https://github.com/elinlyze/md2dom)

+## A Note on Development
+This project was created with a lot of curiosity, patience, and even some help from AI tools along the way for code clarity (sorry).
+I’m not an HTML or frontend expert. **md2dom** is the result of learning by doing, experimenting and the help of people much smarter than me.

+If you spot issues, have ideas for improvements or just want to help make it cleaner, I’d love your feedback and contributions.
+Every suggestion helps make this a better little open-source utility.